Advertisement

 This program is for non-elderly (18-61) and disabled individuals, with selection determined by a lottery-based process.

-Applicants must be referred from the VA.
+This is a referral-based program; applicants must be referred from the VA.

 Applicants must be referred from a partner agency; all EHVs in the metro area have been allocated.